lyneq2001/java/README.md

 The application exposes CRUD endpoints under `/authors` and `/books`.
 Each entity can be created, updated, retrieved or deleted.
 Books can also be listed by author via `/books/author/{authorId}`.

 Swagger UI is available once the application is running at `http://localhost:8080/swagger-ui.html` for interactive API documentation.

+### Authentication

+Two endpoints are available for managing user accounts:

+* `POST /auth/register` &ndash; create a new account with a chosen role (`USER` or `ADMIN`).
+* `POST /auth/login` &ndash; authenticate with a username and password.

+All other endpoints require authentication using HTTP Basic credentials.